ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 - if all files are in the wrong cycle, either the central copy has not been updated, or the `o:` drive on the instrument has become disconnected so it is not being updated to the latest version

 to reconnect the o: drive, log onto the NDX and just open it in windows explorer, that should reconnect using cached credentials.
 Then check that `o:\setcycle.cmd` has the correct cycle number.

+### run stuck in ending

+Check icp log file.
+If it says "waiting for period card" and beam is off, then the issue is that a default end waits to complete the current period cycles, which if beam is off is not going to happen (no trigger signal for frames).
+Solution is to type `g.end(immediate=True)` in a python console.